j0sh/crtmpserver/builders/packing/debian/README.txt

 ================================================================================
   To install package you need system administrator privileges.
 Command is next:

-	dpkg -i rtmpd-<VERSION>_<ARCH>.deb
+	dpkg -i crtmpserver-<VERSION>_<ARCH>.deb

-After this RTMPD will be installed in yout system.
-To remove RTMPD run next:
+After this crtmpserver will be installed in yout system.
+To remove crtmpserver run next:

-	dpkg -P rtmpd
+	dpkg -P crtmpserver

 4. How I can build package using existing sources with my applications ?
 ================================================================================